 Because of fear-mongering Protestants nationwide feared his election.
 People worried their marriages would be annulled and their children deemed illegitimate.
 They worried the Pope would take over America and build a tunnel from Washington to Rome.
 A prominent Oklahoma preacher, Mordecai Ham, told his congregation, “If you vote for Al Smith you’re voting against Christ and you’ll all be damned.”

 There is trouble in the world and life is hard for everyone.

 The psalmist wrote that the grass withers and the flowers fade and then reminds us that surely the people are grass.
 Life is fleeting!
-I can leave an inheritance of money to my children, but how better to leave an inheritance of faith in God.
+I can leave an inheritance of money to my children, but how better to leave a legacy — an inheritance of faith in God.
 That ambition is what carried us down Pottawatomie Road on Memorial Day.
 It carried Allen Threatt through the cross timbers and Belinda Berringer through the woodlands of Our Lady of Guadalupe camp.

 Robert and I are trying to create a legacy of faith for our children.
 A legacy that will survive storms and generations.
 Sometimes, our efforts are weak and fractured.
 We try, and sometimes, the yield of fruit is small and the road is narrow and we white knuckle it all the way.
 But, we’re fighting the good fight and I know we’ll finish the course no matter the cost.